-Tailored trips for all levels.
-We guide, so you can see what you want to see and do how much you want to do.
+Individual trips to suit what you want to see and how much you want to do.

-- A kayak around the edge of the great Ton Le Sap lake to a floating house, where we’ll enjoy a beer on the stairs as the sun goes down
+- A kayak around the edge of the Tonle Sap Great Lake to a floating house where we’ll enjoy a beer as the sun goes down

 Get Your Bearings